A unified front-end framework for English text-to-speech synthesis: Introduction

 In this paper, we propose a novel unified front-end framework for English TTS that integrates the TN, PWPP, and G2P modules into a cohesive system to tackle the above challenges.
 The major contributions of our research are summarized as follows:

-\begin{itemize} \item We propose a systematic English TTS front-end framework that employs a shared multi-task model to address English TTS front-end tasks.
-To the best of our knowledge, this is the first work to unify English TTS front-end tasks. \item Our approach optimizes each module of the front-end.
-Specifically, the TN module achieves more accurate categorization and offers greater flexibility and control in correcting bad cases.
-The hierarchical PWPP method better utilizes containing relationships between prosody labels.
-And the G2P module introduces a Polyphone task to improve the accuracy of homographs with the same part-of-speech. \item We conduct extensive experiments in each module and achieve state-of-the-art (SOTA) results in all of them, which sheds light on the path towards a unified multi-task model in the English TTS front-end. \end{itemize}
+\begin{itemize} \item We propose a systematic English TTS front-end framework that employs a shared multi-task model.
+To the best of our knowledge, this is the first work to unify English TTS front-end tasks. \item Our approach exhibits greater flexibility within the TN module, excels at utilizing hierarchical label relationships in the PWPP module, and the introduction of the Polyphone task within the G2P module further enhances the accuracy of homographs with the same part-of-speech. \end{itemize}